 But things only got worse from then on.

-Click here to find full uptime and load time statistics of last months
+Click here to find full uptime and load time statistics for the last 10 months

 2. Slow Load Time

 After uptime, the second most important criteria is speed.
 The reason it’s so important is that speed has been directly correlated with visitor happiness.

 Google recently found that the probability of someone bouncing increases over 100% if your pages take up to six seconds to load.